 - One academic year of graduate study or research in over 140 countries around the world

 - English Teaching Assistantships (ETA) are awarded in dozens of countries

 - Special programs such as the Fulbright/mtvU Awards for research focusing on contemporary or popular music as a cultural force for expression

 Grant opportunities may vary considerably by country—for example, some may have a language requirement or restrictions on the field of study, and English Teaching Assistantships and special programs are available only in selected locations.
 Therefore, it is crucial to review the Country Summary for your intended destination before you apply to ensure that your goals and background match the Fulbright Program for that country.

 How to Apply

-Applications must be submitted by the campus deadline of 5:00 PM on September 30, 2013 (if the deadline falls on a weekend or holiday, applications will be due the next business day).
+Applications must be submitted by the campus deadline on September 15 (if the deadline falls on a weekend or holiday, applications will be due the next business day).
 Applicants who miss the campus deadline will not be recommended for consideration by the Fulbright Program.

 - The Fulbright Program was established in 1946 by the US Congress and named after Senator J. William Fulbright of Arkansas?

 - Berea graduates have been awarded Fulbright Grants for study or research in Austria, India, and the United Kingdom?

 Contact Berea’s FPA and Education Abroad Advisor Kathryn King.